About the Symposium

 Program now available

-As well as key presentations from respected researchers in rural and remote health the Symposium feature Rogano presentations (scholarly debate on a current research project that answer “how to” questions and encourage scholarly thinking and debate) and a return of the popular Lightning Talk presentations to support early career academics and the next generation of rural health researchers.
+As well as key presentations from respected researchers in rural and remote health the Symposium features Rogano presentations (debate on a current research project that answer “how to” questions and encourage scholarly thinking and debate) and a return of the popular Lightning Talk presentations to support early career academics and the next generation of rural health researchers.
 The detailed program is now available online - click the 'Program' button above or go to Program tab.